 It's dangerously captivating stuff.
 Just as your mouth seems about to spontaneously combust from the chili heat, the Sichuan peppers kick in, numbing it back to soothing calmness so you can take another bite and start the whole process over again.
 I go through bowls of it like a fiend.

 I took a trip inside the kitchen with Chef Zhang to see exactly how he does it.
 Once you get the basic hang of wok-cooking, the dish comes together remarkably fast—five minutes and you're done.

-- 2 tablespoons fermented chili bean paste (see note)
+2 tablespoons fermented chili bean paste (see notes)

 Combine corn starch and cold water in a small bowl and mix with a fork until homogenous.
 Bring a medium saucepan of water to a boil over high heat and add tofu.
 Cook for 1 minute.
 Drain in a colander, being careful not to break up the tofu.

 Heat oil in wok over high heat until smoking.
 Add beef and cook, stirring constantly for 1 minute.
 Add garlic and ginger and cook until fragrant, about 15 seconds.
 Add chili-bean paste, wine, soy sauce, and chicken stock and bring to a boil.
 Pour in corn starch mixture and cook for 30 seconds until thickened.
 Add tofu and carefully fold in, being careful not to break it up too much.
 Stir in chili oil and half of scallions and simmer for 30 seconds longer.
 Transfer immediately to a serving bowl and sprinkle with remaining scallions and toasted ground Sichuan pepper.
 Serve immediately with white rice.